strangeloopcanon/paper-quine/README.md

 # Paper Quine Demo

-Deterministic byte-level language model that emits the LaTeX source of its own paper, demonstrating a practical take on the “paper quine” concept.
+Deterministic byte-level language model built from a tiny NumPy linear network that emits the LaTeX source of its own paper, demonstrating a practical take on the “paper quine” concept.

 ## Getting Started